 JUBILEE CENTRE | Jubilee Centre is a Zambian-led, church-based development organization in urban George, an area near Zambia’s capital, Lusaka.
 Jubilee Centre works with local churches to care for orphans, child-headed households, and people living with HIV/AIDS, establish feeding programs for kids with HIV, and bring greater self-sustainability to the region through microfinance projects.
 CPCers engage with Jubilee Centre through yearly GO!Trips to Lusaka.

-John Crosby leads this trip to visit Opportunity International Nicaragua, a nonprofit Christian organization linking the most promising community economic development strategies with microcredit strategies to elevate the poor out of poverty.
+John Crosby co-leads this trip with Lori Olson of Opportunity International Nicaragua, a nonprofit Christian organization linking the most promising community economic development strategies with microcredit strategies to elevate the poor out of poverty.
 OI programs holistically address a broad range of issues: economic, social, and spiritual.
 Travel to rural areas outside of Granada to meet local entrepreneurs, farmers, and community leaders.
 Learn about and see the results of micro-loans and community economic development.
 Visit individual businesses and hear stories of holistic transformation.
 Build relationships with Nicaraguan partners.
 Open to ages 13+ (must be accompanied by an adult).
 Cost: $1600* (plus airfare, incidentals, and insurance)

 *Costs subject to change.